 Compact Prints was first held in 2002 when Umbrella was based in Northtown on the Mall.
 The idea was conceived and curated by Rebekah Butler, President of the Umbrella Board at that time.
 It started as a national event, but after considerable interest from overseas it became international in 2004, and has continued every two years since its inception.
 The exhibition is widely appreciated and anticipated.

-Participants are asked to submit three prints from the same edition and a brief artist statement.
+Participants are asked to submit two prints from the same edition and a brief artist statement.
 The paper size must measure 12 x 12cm and the print may be any size on that paper.
 There is no set theme and no other restrictions.
-One print is exchanged with a participating artist and a second is displayed in a CD jewel case as a part of the exhibition.
-The third print is auctioned at a Fundraiser to assist with event and touring costs.
-An interactive CD catalogue is produced which includes each artist’s work and statement.
-Each participant receives a copy of this CD together with their exchanged print at the completion of the exhibition.
+One print will be displayed in a CD jewel case as a part of the exhibition and then at the end of the exhibition exchanged with another participating artist.
 A letter also tells them who purchased their print at auction, and which artist received their exchange print.
 Many of these exchanging artists now correspond all around the world.
+The second print will be auctioned at a fundraiser to assist with event costs.

 The aim of the project is to provide artists with a forum to exchange work and ideas, as well as provide the opportunity to exhibit in a contemporary art space.